 With this topology, the spines and leaf count can be independently scaled to achieve the desired footprint and oversubscription rate.
 Wire-rate fabrics are possible.
 All northbound links attach to border leaves.

 What Is ACI?

-Cisco’s Application Centric Infrastructure (ACI) is a proprietary turnkey fabric introduced in 2014 that works with Cisco Nexus 9300/9500 series switches in ACI mode.
+Cisco’s Application Centric Infrastructure (ACI) is a proprietary turnkey fabric introduced in 2014 that works with Cisco Nexus 9300/9500 series switches in ACI mode and uses Virtual Extensible LAN (VXLAN) tunnels.
 ACI includes the Application Policy Infrastructure Controller (APIC) as the single point of configuration, management and API access.
 ACI offers many bells and whistles such as policy (security), but this blog series focuses on its management and forwarding features.

 What Is EVPN?

-Ethernet VPN (EVPN) is a 2015 IETF standard that defines Layer 2 forwarding over Virtual Extensible LAN (VXLAN) and Ethernet over MPLS (EoMPLS) tunnels using Border Gateway Protocol (BGP) as a control plane.
+Ethernet VPN (EVPN) is a 2015 IETF standard that defines Layer 2 forwarding over VXLAN and Virtual Private LAN Service (VPLS) tunnels using Border Gateway Protocol (BGP) as a control plane.
 EVPN is a standards-based way to implement a fabric that is functionally similar to ACI.
 EVPN works on the Cisco Nexus 9300/9500 in NX/OS mode, but it has also been adopted on other Cisco platforms, as well as on switches from Arista, Juniper and others.
 Cisco’s Data Center Network Manager (DCNM) is optional software used to orchestrate and manage an EVPN fabric, similar to the role APIC plays with ACI.

 What About SDN?